irmen/Pyro5/docs/source/servercode.rst

         self._pyroDaemon.register(thing)
         return thing    # just return it, no need to return a proxy

-There is a :file:`autoproxy` example that shows the use of this feature, and several other examples also make use of it.
+There is a `autoproxy example <https://github.com/irmen/Pyro5/tree/master/examples/autoproxy>`_ that shows the use of this feature, and several other examples also make use of it.

 Note that when using the marshal serializer, this feature doesn't work.
 You have to use